OmarAlterkait/minkowski-1.12-container/README.md

 You can install any other package by going into the container then installing with `pip install --user`

 ## ROOT
 A ROOT version is also available.
-Run `source /usr/local/root/bin/thisroot.sh` open starting the container to initialize root.
+Run `source /usr/local/root/bin/thisroot.sh` upon starting the container to initialize root.

 ## Jupyter
 To run a jupyter notebook through the container.
 On the server, run